MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 #### Redundant attributes

 Some attributes might represent the same data and provide unnecessary redundant data for analysis.
 For example, HR data could contain both a cost center ID and a cost center name for an employee.
-Because both represent the same information in a slightly different format, you’ll want to include only the one with the more "user friendly" name.
+Because both represent the same information in a slightly different format, include only the one with the more "user friendly" name.

 #### Line-of-business data